 The solution involves these main steps; i) designing crosses to combine promising yield-boosting traits; ii) identifying the best sources of those traits among diverse genetic resources using field and laboratory techniques; iii) validating new trait combinations through crossing and measuring their impact on crop performance across target environments; and iv) sharing the new lines and breeding technologies with breeding programs globally.

 Superior wheat lines are distributed to ~100 collaborators from >50 countries each year, including national wheat programs and private seed companies.
 The material can be released directly, crossed with elite local varieties to broaden the genetic base of locally adapted material, and used in research to further understand and boost yield potential, therefore serving a range of stakeholder needs.
-The work has also provided a valuable training platform for students of plant breeding up to doctoral level.
+The work has also provided a valuable training platform for students of crop improvement up to doctoral level.

 Mission and Vision